Harsha Kiran is the founder and innovator of Techjury.net. He started it as a personal passion proje... | See full bio

 Before the official Gmail launch in 2004, Garfield fans could use the initial Gmail service at the following address – gmail.garfield.com.
 The oldest snapshot from the Garfield platform comes from December 3rd, 1998.

 We went through general facts, Deep Web statistics, monetary numbers, new inventions, and even Garfield.
-We barely scratched the surface of information about the internet.
+Yet we barely scratched the surface of information about the internet.

-1,515,084 more blog posts have been written in the time I took to finish this piece.
-The internet is the largest library of information ever created, with millions of new entries coming up every day.
+1,515,084 new blog posts have been published by the time it took us to finish this piece.
+The internet is the most extensive library of information ever created, with millions of new entries coming up every day.

-Internet statistics shine a light on each aspect of the internet’s past and present.
+Internet statistics shine a light on each aspect of the Web’s past and present.
 With curiosity, we soak these up as we try to predict what will come to pass.
-Hopefully, my article has provided some insight into those answers.
+Hopefully, our article has provided some insight into those answers.
 Till next time!